status-im/nim-style-guide/src/04_errors.md

 # Use hierarchy for more specific errors
 type MySpecificError = object of MyLibraryError

-# Explicitly annotate functions with raises
+# Explicitly annotate functions with raises - this replaces the more strict
+# module-level push declaration on top
 func f() {.raises: [Defect, MySpecificError]} = discard

 # Isolate code that may generate exceptions using expression-based try: